DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots: RELATED WORK

 \subsubsection{Table-top Datasets}

-Datasets with various settings have been released to keep promoting related research in practical scenarios by curating images captured from different viewpoints.
-For instance, T-LESS~\citep{HHOMLZ17}, BigBIRD~\citep{SSNAA14}, and ROBI~\citep{YGLW21} each provide RGB~images along with depth data of a single or multiple objects arbitrarily posed on a \emph{turnable} over which cameras were systematically moved to obtain the view at each point of a spherical grid while imitating possible motions of an robotic arm.
-Our single-plant scenarios in \mbox{DAVIS-Ag} are also designed to simulate a mobile robot around a target plant at the center of field.
-Still, our dataset is distinct in that even same species of fruits or plant may appear \emph{differently} in size or shape in a probabilistic manner at each time of realistic synthesis, while the existing non-agricultural data sets were mostly acquired from the rigid, commercialized items of prefixed sizes or designs depending on the category (e.g.,~eye bolt, bottle, etc.).
+T-LESS~\citep{HHOMLZ17}, BigBIRD~\citep{SSNAA14}, and ROBI~\citep{YGLW21} each provide RGB~images along with depth data for a single or multiple objects arbitrarily posed on a ``turntable'' over which cameras were systematically moved along a spherical grid to emulate possible motions of an robotic arm.
+Single-plant scenarios in \mbox{DAVIS-Ag} are similarly designed to simulate a mobile robot, moving around a target plant located at the center of the field.